Who started the Transporter?

 Do you charge for extra stops?

-Do I need to provide a credit card in order to hold a reservation?
+Will I need to provide a credit card to secure my reservation?

 Do you have a secure portal for online payments?